IS2-Class-Connect/classconnect-gateway-service/README.md

 Here are some curl examples for gateway specific endpoints.

-To send a push notifiation use `POST /notifications`
+To send a push notification use `POST /notifications`
 ```sh
 curl -X 'POST' 'http://localhost:3000/notifications' \
   -H 'Authorization: Bearer {token}' \